zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

 Our PluginFacebook project is now ready for use in C++, if you want to know more details about Plugin-x, please refer to [Plugin-x Architecture](http://www.cocos2d-x.org/docs/manual/framework/html5/jsb/plugin-x/plugin-x-architecture/en) and [Integrate Plugin-x on iOS]().

-## How to Use Facebook SDK
+## How to Use Facebook SDK Alpha

-About how to use Facebook API please reference to [Facebook SDK for Cocos2d-JS](../api-reference/en.md)
+About how to use Facebook API please reference to [Facebook SDK Alpha for Cocos2d-JS](../api-reference/en.md)